When Can You Start Working Out After Giving Birth?

 PWR Post-Pregnancy is a program by Kelsey Wells that aims to help women improve their self-confidence and love for their body after pregnancy and birth.

-There are 24 weeks of exercises, with the first eight weeks focusing on healing and restoring your body as you rebuild core strength and improve your posture.
+There are 28 weeks of workouts, with the first eight weeks focusing on healing and restoring your body as you rebuild core strength and improve your posture.
 The focus then shifts to regaining muscle tone and strength.
-Each session is 28-minutes long, with time-based circuits.
+Each session is 28 minutes long, with time-based circuits.

-This program is also suitable for women who’ve experienced Diastasis Recti (abdominal separation).
+This program is also suitable for women who have experienced diastasis recti.

 Work out anywhere, anytime with Sweat